-This blog post also got picked up by Social Media Today.
+This article also appeared on Social Media Today.

 With a little twist, I wanted to demonstrate how content marketing works — in particular for smaller companies.
 And how it could work for your business.

-This little experiment of mine has yielded some particular results, and I thought it would be fun and interesting to share them with you.
+My experiment yielded some interesting results, and I thought I should share them with you.

 The Idea: A Blogger Outreach Focus

 About six months ago I decided to practise some focus here on the blog.
 I’m passionate about most things related to digital marketing, but I decided to create some content around blogger outreach.

 Why?
 Well, why not?

 I hadn’t written extensively about the topic in the past, but I had, at least, a couple of relevant posts published.
 So here’s what I did:

 - I wrote a couple of new posts specifically about blogger outreach during a couple of months.
 Not excessively many, but a few.

 - I set up a Resource Page (Get Started With Blogger Outreach) where I collected all relevant posts, to connect them with each other and to show search engines that these posts belong together.
 I also linked the resource page from my universal sidebar to demonstrate that I care a little extra about this content.

 - If I had gone all-in on this, I should’ve also made sure to secure some strong linkbacks and done some keyword research.
 But I didn’t.
 I was too lazy, ha!

 - I also started pushing a little extra for a particular technique, Honeymoon Outreach, to stand out more.

 So, what happened?